ankonzoid/LearningX/gridworld/README.md

 Given a 2D rectangular grid with opposing corners at (0, 0) and (Ny-1, Nx-1) for Ny, Nx integers, we train an agent standing at (0,0) to find an optimized path to (Ny-1, Nx-1) in the least number of grid steps possible.

-In this code, we implement a *Monte Carlo on-policy* learning algorithm of reward-averaging on an epsilon-greedy agent. *Tabular forms* of the action-value *Q(s,a)*, reward *R(s,a)*, and policy *P(s)* functions are used.
+In this code, we implement both a *Monte Carlo on-policy reward-averaging* and *Q-learning off-policy* learning algorithm on an epsilon-greedy agent. *Tabular forms* of the action-value *Q(s,a)*, reward *R(s,a)*, and policy *P(s)* functions are used.
 The agent is restricted to only actions of displacing itself up/down/left/right by 1 grid square.
-The effective epsilon parameter starts at 1.0 (100%) and decays to 0.01 (0.1%) by the time it gets to the final episode N_episodes.
+The epsilon exploration parameter also decays exponentially with the epsiode number from 1.0 (100%) to 0.01 (0.1%) by the time it arrives at the final episode.
+At the destination points we set a reward of 100, and we set the rest of the grid to have a reward of -0.1 to incentivize the agent to move optimally.

 <p align="center">
 <img src="https://github.com/ankonzoid/Deep-Reinforcement-Learning-Tutorials/blob/master/gridworld/images/coverart.png" width="40%">